Home

 Young cones on Abies veitchii

-Management and maintenance is supported by the Friends of Priestfield Arboretum.
-Membership of the Friends costs just £10 per year.
-Friends receive a quarterly newsletter, a free Guide Book, and have access to the Arboretum at all reasonable times.
 Or join our group of volunteers: weed, build bonfires, pull brambles, mow, lop, and saw in beautiful scenery and good company for a couple of hours once a month (usually 3rd Sunday mornings).
-Volunteers enjoy all the Friends’ membership benefits free!
+Volunteers enjoy all the friends’ membership benefits for free!

-New Friends and volunteers are always welcome – please complete a contact form.
+New friends and volunteers are always welcome – please complete a contact form.

 This website is created and maintained by the Friends of Priestfield Arboretum.
-Please browse this site to discover the history of the Arboretum, pictures of some of the trees in the collection, and details of public Open Days.
-There is a map showing the Arboretum location on the Open Days page.
+Please browse this site to discover the history of the arboretum, pictures of some of the trees in the collection, and details of public open days.
+There is a map showing the arboretum location on the open days page.